-While progress on housing goals was modest, the activities during 2009-2010 built upon previous accomplishments in stressed neighborhoods where the city has been engaged in revitalization efforts for many years.
+While progress on housing goals was modest, the activities during 2008-2009 built upon previous accomplishments in stressed neighborhoods where the city has been engaged in revitalization efforts for many years.
 A few more affordable units were improved or created and homeowners were able to receive assistance getting needed repairs.
 The Homebuyer Education Program continued to provide training for low-moderate income families to eventually be able to purchase their first home.
 CDBG funding that was extended to public service agencies assisting the homeless and uninsured allowed those services to continue without interruption at a time when the need has increased exponentially.
-All activities undertaken during this year were in conformance with the Consolidated Plan goals.
+Regarding timeliness and use of funds, the city met expenditure deadlines for CDBG and HOME dollars and all activities undertaken during this year were in conformance with the Consolidated Plan goals.

 The CDC has been able to respond to the rising need for foreclosure prevention counseling to help families stay in their homes and by structuring its programs to fit the changing need.
 By actively seeking out other funding opportunities, the CDC has been able to increase its counseling services, provide interim relief with short-term loans and one-time mortgage payments and help families overcome predatory loan situations.
+This year the Salisbury CDC applied for and received designation as a HUD Housing Counseling Agency.
+The CDC has received many more referrals and has been able to assist more families since this designation was received.
+The CDC also applied for an \$80,000 operational grant from the N. C. Community